designforcontext/aac_review_tool/data/cookbook/What-exists-at-every-lod-url.md

 If we're going to use americanartcollaborative.org URLs, there's another systemic error in the URLs: they all start http://americanartcollaborative.org/.
 Does that mean the current website will be destroyed and replaced with an RDF app (like pubby)?
 Doubt it.
 So they should start with http:/data.americanartcollaborative.org/ (notice "data").

+*(From Rob, via email, 9/19/2016)*

+You know my preference for JSON-LD as default, with other representations via conneg.

+*(From David, via email, 9/19/2016)*

+I think what we're looking here is that /something/ needs to be returned here.
+It's not obvious whose responsibility it is to make sure the URLs dereference to something.
+My preference would be a pubby-style HTML and a RDF in at least one form—I don't care at all what it is.

 ### Reference: